 - To understand how to apply learning objectives during clinical placement

 Summative assessment is the overall or final assessment of student capability, for example the final assessment completed at the end of student placement.
-This is a ‘summary’ of the student activity and should include the formative assessment collected during placement.
+This is a ‘summary’ of the student activity and should include the formative assessment collected during placement (Graduate Students, 2018).
 More information

 Formative assessment should be closely aligned with feedback so that students are provided with the opportunity to direct their own learning and development.
 Students should be given the opportunity to reflect upon assessment and construct a plan to enhance their practice accordingly.
 The supervisor / preceptor is pivotal to this process as they guide the student to self-correct and engage with their learning process.
-When managed well, this process motivates the student and augments lifelong positive learning experiences (2013, Garrison and Ehringhaus, Formative and Summative Assessment).
+When managed well, this process motivates the student and augments lifelong positive learning experiences (Catherine Garrison, 2018).

 A component of assessment is the setting of realistic and informed learning objectives.
 The clinical supervisor / preceptor and student must set these very early in the clinical placement so there are clear and transparent pathways to improve student learning.
 It involves making your expectations clear to students and setting appropriate outcomes for learning.
 Formative assessment can be used to determine how well student performance matches learning outcomes.
-The learning objectives should be referred to regularly and adjusted accordingly during feedback sessions with the student.
+The learning objectives should be student centered, break down the task and focus on specific cognitive processes (Carnegie Mellon University, 2016).

 How to set learning objectives

-Most professions have national competency standards that are the benchmark against which performance is assessed.
-These exist to ensure a minimal professional level of competence that ultimately protects consumers of healthcare services.
+Most professions have national competency standards or standards for practice that are the benchmark against which performance is assessed.
+These exist to ensure a minimum professional standard that ultimately protects consumers of healthcare services.
 Student performance should be situated along the practice continuum with the objective of being positioned at the beginning level practitioner competency level on completion of training.
 Clinical placement assessments are instrumental in arriving at this point.

-For individual competency standards, please refer to your professional body.
+For individual competency standards, please refer to your professional body – here are some examples

 ACTIVITY: Watch these short video clips below from “YOUTUBE” and reflect upon your learning.